-- 1. All horses and classes must be pre-entered by July 1 to the Extension Office.
-Entry form is available in the middle of this book. - 2.
-Horses will check-in between 7:30 a.m. and 8:30 a.m. on Thursday of fair week.
-Check with show secretary for directions. - 3.
-Horse show dress code will be observed (long pants, long sleeved shirt, hat or helmet, boots, etc.) - 4.
-All horses should be accompanied by a negative EIA (coggins test, issued within 12 months of exhibit).
-These should be made available to officials at the time of entry or upon request. - 5.
-All classes will be held in accordance with the Kansas 4-H Horse Show Rule Book (even though they are open class.) - 6.
-If there are less than 3 participants in a class, the judging may be combined with other groups at the judge's discretion.
-Participants will still receive individual class awards. - 7.
-Class order will be 4-H, Open, then PeeWee (under 7) as printed in fair book (no showmanship Open and PeeWee). - 8.
-For halter classes only, open class exhibitors must show a different horse than anyone has shown in the 4-H division, except PeeWee. - Stock-Type horse breeds are Quarter Horse, Appaloosa, Paint, Buckskin, Palomino, etc. - 10.
+- 5. If there are less than 3 participants in a class, the judging may be combined with other groups at the judge's discretion.
+Participants will still receive individual class awards. - 6.
+Class order will be 4-H, Open, then PeeWee (under 7) as printed in fair book (no showmanship Open and PeeWee). - 7.
+For halter classes only, open class exhibitors must show a different horse than anyone has shown in the 4-H division, except PeeWee. - 8.
+Stock-Type horse breeds are Quarter Horse, Appaloosa, Paint, Buckskin, Palomino, etc. - 9.
 Non-Stock-Type horse breeds are Arabian, Morgan, Thoroughbred, American Saddlebred, etc.

-Halter: Performance:

-1. Stock-Type 6.
-Horsemanship
+- 1. Stock-Type

-2. Non-Stock-Type 7.
-Western Pleasure
+- 2. Non-Stock-Type

-3. Pony 8.
-Reining
+- 3. Ponv

-4. Mule 9.
-Trail
+- 4. Mule

-5. PeeWee (all one class) 10.
-English Pleasure
+- 5. PeeWee (all one class)

-Barrel Racing

-12. Pole Bending